 Under the hood our Surface Book review unit boasted the Intel Core i7-6600U, a dual-core chip with a base clock of 2.6GHz, and a Boost clock of 3.4GHz, backed by 16GB of RAM.
 It also had a 512GB PCIe solid state drive and the optional discrete graphics chip, courtesy of Nvidia.

-While the PCIe SSD found in the Surface Book easily defeats the typical SATA solid state drive, it falls behind systems with PCIe support.
+While the PCIe SSD found in the Surface Book easily defeats the typical SATA solid state drive, it falls behind other systems with PCIe support.
 Even the M.2 drive in Intel’s NUC beats the score of the Surface Book handily.
-Still, real world performance is snappy.
-You won’t spend much time waiting on the drive to access or move files.

-Our high-end Book review unit included a discrete GPU from Nvidia.
+Our high-end Surface Book Core i7 review unit included a discrete GPU from Nvidia.
 It has no official name, but looks on par with a GTX 940M, and has 1GB of GDDR5 RAM.
-It gave the Book an edge in graphics-intensive tasks, especially compared to the Intel HD graphics found in other systems.
+It gave the Surface Book an edge in graphics-intensive tasks, but by how much?

-While the Surface Book is no powerhouse, it offers almost twice the visual power of the Surface Pro 4 and the non-GPU Book.
-That’s a significant jump.
-Whether it’s worth the $200 cost to upgrade from the Book with integrated graphics will depend on your use.
-It makes more sense to workstation users than gamers, because even the optional discrete graphics chip isn’t up for demanding games.
+While the Surface Book is no powerhouse, it offers almost twice the visual power of the Surface Pro 4 and the Core i5 Surface Book.
+That’s a significant jump, but it’s barely higher than the Vaio Z Flip’s HD 550, a staggering defeat for the dedicated graphics option.

 Physically speaking, the Surface Book feels substantial with the keyboard attached, and impressively light without it.
-At just 3.55 pounds, it’s right in line with the 3.48 pound MacBook Pro 13, and only a half-pound heavier than the 2.9 pound Dell XPS 13 (with touch).
+At just 3.55 pounds, it’s right in line with the 3.48 pound MacBook Pro 13, but more than a half pound heavier than the Dell XPS 13 and Lenovo ThinkPad X1 Yoga, which both fall right around 2.8 pounds.
 The tablet weighs just 1.6 pounds, which isn’t as light as dedicated tablet, but much lighter than comparable standalone systems.
 Unfortunately, without a power connection on the tablet itself, it can’t stray too far from its keyboard base.

 The Surface Book doesn’t hold up to its stated battery performance of 12 hours – at least in the model with the dedicated GPU.
 Our browsing test flips through a few websites, a video, and leaves some idle time.
-The Book managed to run for six hours and 44 minutes until shutting off with just under ten-percent battery left.
+The Surface Book managed to run for six hours and 44 minutes until shutting off with just under ten percent battery left.
 That’s a good score, but it’s a far cry from the MacBook Pro’s ten-hour score, or the Dell XPS 13’s nine and a half.
+It has a two-hour lead on the X1 Yoga, however, and there’s something to be said for that.

-It’s also not enough to power the machine through an entire work day, which is frustrating considering one of the perks of the Surface is its physical portability.
+This also isn’t enough to power the machine through an entire work day, which is frustrating considering one of the perks of the Surface is its physical portability.

 One cool customer